 The official web site contains searchable databases of opinions and resolutions of the Committee.
 Press releases and the Committee's recent Activity Reports are also available.

 To verify the status of proposed legislation or to learn more about the steps in the enactment of a particular legislative proposal, the following two databases are useful.

-Directory of Communities Legislation in Force and other Acts of the Community Institutions
+- The Directory of Communities Legislation in Force is useful in determining status of legislation.

 National Implementing Legislation